Adam Emmenecker: 2007–08: The Cinderella season

 When the MVC announced him as season MVP, it called him "perhaps the most improbable MVC Player of the Year (based on pre-season expectations) in league history."
 Entering the 2007–08 season, he had played 58 games in three seasons, but had only started two, and had career totals of 57 points and 64 assists.
 His 2007–08 season totals in points, assists, and rebounds all were at least double his previous career statistics in each category.

 Emmenecker's 2007–08 season, and indeed his Drake career, may best be summed up by Keno Davis, who was a Drake assistant under his father, Dr. Tom Davis, when Emmenecker arrived as a walk-on, succeeded his father as head coach for the 2007–08 season, was named 2008 MVC Coach of the Year, and won multiple national Coach of the Year awards:

 Emmenecker was recognized as Honorable Mention on the AP All-American Team.

+Jethro’s Challenge

-Jethro's BBQ a local eatery in Des Moines named an eating challenge after Emmenecker.
-It consists of a cheeseburger topped with bacon, Texas beef brisket, fried cheese cubes, white cheddar sauce, buffalo chicken strips,a pork tenderloin, all on a bun topped with a spicy pickle.
+Jethro's BBQ, a local eatery chain in Des Moines, named a food challenge after Emmenecker.
+It consists of a cheeseburger topped with bacon, Texas beef brisket, fried cheese cubes, white cheddar sauce, buffalo chicken strips, a pork tenderloin, all on a bun topped with a spicy pickle.
 It is accompanied by one pound of waffle fries.
-This entire meal must be consumed in 15 minutes "to win".
+This entire meal must be consumed in 15 minutes to win.
 This challenge was featured on the Travel Channel show Man v.
 Food and the Flemish tourist show Reizen Waes.